 What is dehydration?

 Dehydration is an excessive loss of water from the body tissues, often accompanied by an imbalance of sodium, potassium, chloride, and other electrolytes.
 It can occur whenever fluids are lost and not adequately replaced, especially when an individual does not drink enough fluids.
-Mild dehydration can cause thirst, fatigue, and a headache.
-Severe dehydration can cause more serious symptoms such as confusion, low blood pressure, shock, and may even lead to death.
+Early dehydration has no symptoms; mild or moderate dehydration can cause symptoms that include: thirst, fatigue, muscle cramps, dizziness, and headache.
+Severe dehydration can cause more serious symptoms, such as confusion, low blood pressure, unconsciousness, shock, and may even lead to death.

 The human body consists of about 60-70% water and must have a continuous supply in order to function.
 Water enters the body primarily through drinking liquids and secondarily as part of the food that we eat.
 It is absorbed by the intestines and carried throughout the body.
 Water comprises the fluids found inside of cells, in the spaces in between cells and tissues, in the lymphatic system, mucous membranes, and in the fluid portion of the blood within our veins and arteries.
 As needed, fluids can be shifted from one "compartment" or area into another.